SMByC/ThRasE/paper/paper.md

 bibliography: paper.bib
 ---

+# Summary

+ThRasE is an open-source QGIS plugin designed for systematic review, manual correction, and quality assurance of thematic rasters.
+It offers synchronized multi-panel views for side-by-side and overlap comparisons with reference data.
+It utilizes a recode pixel table to modify multiple classes simultaneously in one operation with various editing tool options.
+An integrated modification tracking system automatically records all changes, providing spatial feedback, transparency, and reproducibility.
+Systematic tile-based navigation ensures complete spatial coverage during inspection, while session persistence enables seamless multi-day workflows.

 # Statement of need

 Thematic maps serve as indispensable analytical tools that simplify complex, continuous spatial data into visually accessible representations for a wide range of disciplines and applications.
 However, mapping workflows inevitably introduce errors, making quality assurance essential for reliable spatial data and informed decision-making [@foody:2001].
 Because maps are models of reality, they inevitably contain errors introduced by projection, compilation, and symbolization [@lightfoot:1987; @maling:2013].
 Many issues originate in the production process itself.
 For example, satellite-based classifications (e.g., supervised or unsupervised workflows) can introduce errors of omission or commission, scale mismatches, or temporal misalignments with ground conditions [@Schowengerdt:2007].
 These limitations do not undermine the value of thematic maps; rather, they highlight the importance of rigorous quality assurance.
 Best practices include conducting formal accuracy assessments [@congalton:2019], transparently reporting error and uncertainty [@maceachren:1992], and, where appropriate, applying targeted post-classification corrections to address misclassifications [@manandhar:2009].